How to help Palestinians in Gaza

 Duaa Abu Sabha, a married mother of two children, uses a hand-washing station in the Al Mawasi area of Khan Younis Governorate.
 Oxfam and Palestinian Environmental Friends have provided clean water, latrines, and hand-washing facilities for people displaced by conflict in Gaza as a means to reduce the risk of disease.
 Alef Multimedia/Oxfam

-Israel's bombing campaign and the systematic blocking of aid we have witnessed over the past year plus have resulted in thousands of Palestinians being killed, entire communities obliterated, and the very fabric of Gaza shattered.
+Israel's bombing campaign and the systematic blocking of aid we have witnessed over the past year plus have resulted in tens of thousands of Palestinians being killed, entire communities obliterated, and the very fabric of Gaza shattered.

 Despite huge obstacles, we’ve been responding with our partners, including the Palestinian Medical Relief Society, Juzoor for Health and Social Development, the Economic and Social Development Center of Palestine, the Palestinian Agriculture and Relief Commission, and the Palestinian Development Association.